Illinois Country

-Up until 1717, the Illinois Country was governed by the French province of Canada, but by order of King Louis XV, the Illinois Country was annexed to the French province of Louisiana, with the northeastern administrative border being somewhat vaguely on or near the upper Illinois River.
-The territory thus became known as "Upper Louisiana."
-By the mid-18th century, the major settlements included Cahokia, Kaskaskia, Chartres, Saint Philippe, and Prairie du Rocher, all on the east side of the Mississippi in present-day Illinois; and Ste.
-Genevieve across the river in Missouri, as well as Fort Vincennes in what is now Indiana.
+The Illinois Country was governed from the French province of Canada until 1717 when, by order of King Louis XV, it was annexed to the French province of Louisiana, becoming known as "Upper Louisiana".
+By the mid-18th century, major settlements included Cahokia, Kaskaskia, Chartres, Saint Philippe, and Prairie du Rocher, all on the east side of the Mississippi in present-day Illinois; and Ste.
+Genevieve across the river in what is now Missouri, as well as Fort Vincennes in what is now Indiana.

-As a consequence of the French defeat in the French and Indian War in 1764, the Illinois Country east of the Mississippi River was ceded to the British and became part of the British Province of Quebec; the land west of the river was ceded to the Spanish (Luisiana).
+As a consequence of the French defeat in the French and Indian War in 1764, the Illinois Country east of the Mississippi River was ceded to the British and became part of the British Province of Quebec; the land west of the river was ceded to Spanish Louisiana.

-During the American Revolution, Virginian George Rogers Clark led the Illinois campaign against the British.
+During the American Revolutionary War, Virginian George Rogers Clark led the Illinois campaign against the British.
 Illinois Country east of the Mississippi River along with what was then much of Ohio Country became part of Illinois County, Virginia, claimed by right of conquest.
 The county was abolished in 1782.
-In 1784, Virginia ceded its claims.
-Part of the area was incorporated in the United States' Northwest Territory.
+In 1784, Virginia ceded its claims to the U.S. government and the area was incorporated as part of the Northwest Territory.
 The name lived on as Illinois Territory between 1809 and 1818, and as the State of Illinois after its admission to the union in 1818.
-The residual part of Illinois Country west of the Mississippi was acquired by the United States in the Louisiana Purchase in 1803.
+The Spanish-occupied portion of Illinois Country west of the Mississippi was acquired by the United States from France in the Louisiana Purchase of 1803.